What is the Sensor Project?

 Early identification of health risks by combining the oxygen saturation sensor and other sensors and integrating this information into smart mobile applications will help save lives.
 It will enable community healthcare workers to recommend interventions and individuals at home to seek healthcare, before complications arise.

-We wish to get these sensors and apps to women and children everywhere.
-Each $100 donated to The Sensor Project will purchase the development, deployment and user training of one sensor.
 Many hospitals around the world do not have any sensors – even for use during anesthesia.
 We wish to make our sensors available in hospitals and clinics – especially in resource poor and remote areas where these devices have not been available.

 The opportunities provided by our funders have empowered rural health workers in our CLIP study sites in Africa and Asia to use oxygen saturation as a tool to diagnose high-risk pregnancies and refer pregnant women to higher care, thus averting deaths and illness for mothers and babies.